-1. The detection training aids used for the qualification process will be those contained in the USMC approved scent kits and listed in the validation/certification report.

-2. Not using a required detection scent must be justified in the comments section of the WDMS team data entry for validation/certification events.

-3. Not utilizing all of the required odors will result in a limited validation and a restricted team readiness status.

-4. Refer to the following Manual references for further details about authorized detection training aids:
+- 1. The detection training aids used for the qualification process will be those contained in the USMC approved scent kits and listed in the validation/certification report.
+Residual odor cannot be used. - 2.
+Not using a required detection scent must be justified in the comments section of the WDMS team data entry for validation/certification events. - 3.
+Not utilizing all of the required odors will result in a limited validation and a restricted team readiness status. - 4.
+Refer to the following Order references for further details about authorized detection training aids: - a.

-- a.
 Chapter 11 Drug Training Aids. - b.
 Chapter 12 Explosive Training Aids.

-SPECIALIZED SEARCH DOG EVALUATION GUIDELINE
+Specialized Search Dog Evaluation Guideline

 IDENTIFICATION TITLE PAGE

 SECTION

 I General Evaluator Instructions D4-1

-II Evaluation Standards D4-2
+II Evaluation Standards D4-3

 III Team Performance D4-4

-IV Event Location D4-5
+IV Event Location D4-6

-V Explosive Training Aids D4-9
+V Explosive Training Aids D4-10

 FIGURES

 D4-1 Directional Search Visual & Verbal

-Commands D4-4
+Commands D4-5

-D4-2 Box Pattern Search D4-5
+D4-2 Box Pattern Search D4-6

-D4-3 Verging Pattern Search D4-6
+D4-3 Verging Pattern Search D4-7

-D4-4 Quartering Pattern Search D4-7
+D4-4 Quartering Pattern Search D4-8

 TABLES

-D4-1 Detection Search Techniques D4-8
+D4-1 Detection Search Techniques D4-9

 D4-2 SSD Off-Leash Vehicle Search Scenarios.
-D4-8
+D4-9

-ent of this tab is intended to support the on of the Detection Reports as they apply Ð
+The cont ent of this tab is intended to support the ne

-completion of the Detection Reports as they apply for SSD: NAVMC 11818-21 (Detection Validation) NAVMC 11818-23 (Detection Certification)
+completi on of the Detection Reports as they apply Y

+for SSD:

+NAVMC 11818-21 (Detection Validation)

+NAVMC 11818-23 (Detection Certification ı)
-1. The evaluator at all times has discretion to determine the schedule and locations for events that meet the standards of table D-5 (Validation) or D-6 (Certification).

-2. All detection events will be conducted off-leash.

-3. The evaluator should use form MC MWD-1 Detection Event Data Sheet to record the key event information while in the field [see Appendix E].

-4. The handler must ensure that all areas are searched completely and must notify the evaluator if an area cannot be searched due to safety.
+- 1. The evaluator has discretion to determine the schedule and locations for events that meet the standards of table D-5 (Validation) or D-6 (Certification). - 2.
+All detection events will be conducted off-leash. - 3.
+The evaluator should use form MC MWD-1 Detection Event Data Sheet to record the key event information while in the field [see Appendix E]. - 4.
+The handler must ensure that all areas are searched completely and must notify the evaluator if an area cannot be searched due to safety.
 If a handler fails to completely search an area, the team fails the event and an extended may be granted.